 Sal Klita is a financial grant provided by Misrad Haklita (Ministry of Aliyah and Integration), intended to help you during your initial period of adjustment in Israel.
 New Sal Klita rates have been established as of January 1, 2014.
 As a general rule, the new rates represent approximately a 1.9% increase over the old rates.

 If you are within 5 years of retirement age: The calculator listed here does not reflect changes made in payments if your status changes from “being within 5 years of retirement age” to “retirement age” while you are still receiving the Sal Klita payments.
-The Sal Klita is then recalculated to that of retirement age; see Rates for 2014.
+The Sal Klita is then recalculated to that of retirement age.

 If you are retired: The legal age of retirement was recently adjusted by Bituach Leumi, and it varies depending on your date of birth.
 To determine your age of retirement, check the Bituach Leumi site here.